dwainm/dotfiles/README.md

 Make sure your paths are configured so that home brew ( `/usr/local/bin` ) is before `/bin` and `/usr/bin/`

+# dotfiles
+How to use

+Clone into $HOME/dotfiles and CD into it
+`git clone git@github.com:dwainm/dotfiles.git && cd dotfiles`

+Rename .git to .myconf
+`mv .git .myconf`

+Mv all from dotfiles to $HOME
+`cd ~ && mv dotfiles/.* .`

+Add aliases:

+`alias config='/usr/bin/git --git-dir=$HOME/.myconf/ --work-tree=$HOME'`

+now you can manage your dotfiles with config(git alias) command.

 # Setup NPM
 https://www.npmjs.com/get-npm